9th Sub Sahara Spectrum Management Conference

 Event Overview

-The 9th Sub Sahara Spectrum Management Conference will take place on 6 – 7 November 2024 in Nairobi, Kenya at the Mövenpick Hotel & Residences.
+The 9th Sub Sahara Spectrum Management Conference took place on 6 – 7 November 2024 in Nairobi, Kenya at the Mövenpick Hotel & Residences.

-ITU will be holding a workshop focusing on “Strategic Satellite Services and Resource Management” which will take place on the 4th (afternoon) and 5th (full day) November, at the same venue as the conference.
+ITU/ATU held a workshop alongside the conference focusing on “Strategic Satellite Services and Resource Management” which took place on the 4th (afternoon) and 5th (full day) November, at the Fairmont The Norfolk.

 Across 2 days attendees had the opportunity to be involved in discussions on the key spectrum topics for the Sub Sahara region and beyond, through interactive sessions, networking opportunities, an exhibition area and much more.